raspberrypi/pico-vscode/README.md

 ## Known Issues

 - If the extension installs Python it can't currently be used due to an issue with dynlib include paths (macOS only)
+- Cannot run project generator 2 times in a row without restarting the extension